Bio-synthetic Battery Materials

 engineered carbons from renewable sources

-Global electrification now hinges on a vulnerable
+Global electrification now hinges on a vulnerable supply-chain for a critical battery component

 The Critical Component